senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-multi-tenant/README.md

 #### Optional charts

-These charts are not necessary for the demonstration, but may be valuable in a production environment.
+These charts are not necessary for the demonstration, but may be valuable when you extend them for your own purposes.

 ##### Install senzing-redoer Helm chart